 - entitlement to holidays including public holidays, and

 - the title of the job that the person is employed to do or a brief description of their work.

 This list above is not comprehensive.
 Your employee must also be given access to other information on their first day, such as about sick pay and procedures (if it is not included in the written statement, they must be told where to find it).

-Further information, such as on disciplinary rules and dismissal, disciplinary and grievance procedures needs to be provided, but these can be provided later.
+Further information, such as on disciplinary rules and dismissal, disciplinary and grievance procedures (see below) need to be provided, but these can be provided later.